 - Grooming tools - including a comb and/or brush, nail

 clippers, pet shampoo, and anything else your pet may need.

-your accommodation.
-Do it outdoors, away from other guests and
+while on vacation, do it outdoors, away from other guests and rooms, and clean

 - Extra towels - for wiping those muddy paws and wet or